 The more direct route is to through Caribe metro station at Medellin’s north bus terminal.
 Information agents at the terminal who can guide you to the San Felix bus and the paragliding crew will show you the stop to go back down.

 How to Book Your Own Medellin Paragliding Experience

 All the Medellin paragliding companies collude to charge the same prices, so I wouldn’t spend too much time trying to shop around for a deal.
 That said, hostels seem to get better prices.
 If you find a better price at a hostel, share it with Ruben and I’m sure he’ll match it.

 More Colombian Adventures

-If you want to enjoy more unforgettable experiences while in Colombia, don’t miss our Colombia adventure travel guide.
+If you want to enjoy more unforgettable experiences while in Colombia, don’t miss our Medellin travel guide.
 There you’ll find a lot more hikes (some crazy, some “secret,” some beautiful), tons of tips on where and what to eat and drink in Medellin, and guides for some amazing towns around the country.